 2. Exchange Information

 Note the truck’s license plate number and any other markings or identifiers.
 Ask witnesses for their contact information.
 Ask the truck driver for their name, phone number, employer, and insurance information.
-(If you were involved in a truck accident without insurance, help may still be available.
-Reach out to an 18 wheeler accident attorney now to learn more about your options.)

 3. Call 911

 Even if you don’t need medical treatment, you will need the police to file an 18 wheeler accident report.
 You can obtain a copy of the crash report to help strengthen your case.
 Police can determine if the truck driver violated the law.
 They can issue a citation, administer tests to determine whether the truck driver is under the influence of alcohol or drugs, or even arrest the truck driver at the scene for more serious offenses.

 4. Take photos

 Documenting evidence is a vital step to take after semi truck accidents, and thanks to smartphones, we all have cameras in our pockets these days.
 Pictures will help your case more than anything else, so while you wait for first responders to arrive, take photos of the damage all vehicles have sustained, especially if they have to be towed away.

 Make sure you include close-ups and wide shots.
 Take photos of the truck in the areas of impact, any cargo that spilled, debris, tire marks on the road, shredded or blown tires, road conditions, nearby signals or signs, and more.
 Frequently in Houston, truck accidents can destroy highway signs or cause other property damage.
 Photograph your injuries as well.